autodesk-forks/MaterialX/documents/DeveloperGuide/ShaderGeneration.md

 For example: `OpenGL` renderers supporting `GLSL` can use forward rendering or deferred rendering, each with very different requirements for how the shaders are constructed.
 Another example is different renderers supporting OSL but with different sets of closures or closure parameters.
 Hence a separate shader generator can be defined for each language/target combination.

-To add a new shader generator for a target you add a new C++ class derived from the base class `ShaderGenerator`, or one of the existing derived shader generator classes (`HwShaderGenerator`, `GlslShaderGenerator`, `OslShaderGenerator`, etc.), and override the methods you need to cus- tomize.
-You might also need to derive a new Syntax class, which is used to handle syntactical differences between different shading languages.
+To add a new shader generator for a target you add a new C++ class derived from the base class `ShaderGenerator`, or one of the existing derived shader generator classes (`HwShaderGenerator`, `GlslShaderGenerator`, `OslShaderGenerator`, etc.), and override the methods you need to customize.
+You might also need to derive a new `Syntax` class, which is used to handle syntactical differences between different shading languages.
 Then you need to make sure there are implementations defined for all the nodes you want to support, standard library nodes and nodes from other libraries, by either reusing existing implementations where applicable or adding in new ones.

-See 1.3 on how that is done.
+See [1.3](1.3 Node Implementations) on how that is done.

 Note that a shader generator doesn’t need to be defined at the time when node definitions are added.
-New shader generators can be added later, and node implementation for new targets can be added for existing nodes.
+New shader generators can be added later, and node implementations for new targets can be added for existing nodes.

 ## 1.3 Node Implementations